By Valerie Cade CSP

 Step 6: Decide your day.
 Have something scheduled every day for your enjoyment.
 Many people forget what it is that has created happiness for them.
 I decided to rent as many Walt Disney movies as I can over the holidays.
 I forgot how much I enjoyed these movies!
 What might you do?
 Try a baby step…

-Step 7: Lavender Oil.
-This oil was created to ‘calm the senses’ and reduce stress.
+Step 7: Lavender Oil was created to ‘calm the senses’ and reduce stress.
 Did you know that smell is the most powerful force?
 Why not get it working for you?
 What other smells could you create?
 Popcorn?
 The smell of making a favorite dish?

 Step 8: Know you didn’t cause the bully to behave this way.
 Nothing you did has caused the bully to behave this way to you.
 What you can control is how you think about the bully’s behavior.
 Know you didn’t create it.